Rising Juniors and Seniors

 The process of keeping your space for another year is called Homesteading.
 Homesteading occurs a little differently for each of our three main housing options.
 For more specific information about Homesteading dates for each process, please visit the Room Selection Calendar.

-For Theme Houses, there is a re-application process that requires each house to complete a self-evaluation, a new and improved project proposal for the upcoming year, as well as undergo a thorough evaluation of their performance throughout the current year.
+For Theme Houses, there is a re-application process that requires each house to complete a self-reflection, portfolio and a 30 minute interview.
 Additionally, to be eligible, each house must have a majority of house members returning the following year.

-For apartments, the Homesteading process is fairly simple.
-Students need only to inform the Residence Life Office by the specified deadline that they would like to keep the apartment for the coming year and it will be granted.
+In order to homestead your apartment, you must complete the Apartment Homesteading Form by the specified deadline.
 The only stipulation placed upon Homesteading an apartment is that a majority of the apartment residents return for the coming year and that students identify anyone who will be taking the place of another who is not returning.
+Four person apartments must have 3/4 of their current apartment returning, 2 person apartments must have both students returning.

-In Residence Halls, students simply need to inform the Housing Office, at the specified time, that they would like to keep their room for the coming year.
+In Residence Halls, students simply need to inform the Campus Life Office, at the specified time, that they would like to keep their room for the coming year.
 Visit the Room Selection Calendar to view the schedule for Residence Hall Homesteading.